 Track upgrades and closures

-Having identified 186 tracks for possible upgrade or closure, we're now in the third year of a three-year track upgrade programme.
+Having identified 186 tracks for possible upgrade or closure, we're now in the final year of our track upgrade programme.
+Over 70 tracks have been upgraded, and over 40 closed so far.

-In consultation with local communities, we’re continuing our work to establish next steps for the remaining tracks.
+In consultation with local communities, we continue our work to establish next steps for the remaining tracks.
 This can include, upgrade, closure or partial closure.
-We have track mitigation work currently underway across kauri zones.

-We're installing cleaning stations at appropriate locations on all DOC managed tracks.
+We're installing hygiene stations at appropriate locations on all DOC managed tracks.

-We have trialled various cleaning methods and stations over recent years.
-Two years ago we piloted cleaning stations at four sites in Northland and the Coromandel.
+We have trialled various hygiene methods and stations over recent years, including a pilot of four stations at Northland and the Coromandel.
 Extensive testing, monitoring and evaluation of the stations resulted in further improvements.

-This led to the installation of a large walk-through, partly-automated cleaning station at Tāne Mahuta in Waipoua Forest last year.
+This led to the installation of a large walk-through, partly-automated hygiene station at Tāne Mahuta in Waipoua Forest in 2017.
 It is helping to ensure that every one of the almost 200,000 people who visit the site every year arrive at the tree – and depart again – with clean footwear.

 Using them is simple: